sharadchaturveda/akasa_b-bwireframe/DOCUMENTATION.md

 - Use ESLint for code linting.
 - Use Prettier for code formatting.
 - Use JSDoc comments for documentation.
+- Avoid using 'any' type (strict TypeScript linting).
+- Use PascalCase for component names and interfaces.
+- Use camelCase for variables, functions, and file names.

 ### Component Design